“Someone like you needs medical marijuana.”

 Which should be the end of the conversation.
 Tar in the lungs causes cancer.
 Right?
 Well, here's where it gets weird (and where the limits are reached, as far as current scientific understanding goes).
 The last study I mentioned—which found that cannabis smoke left tar behind—discovered no correlation between smoking cannabis and lung cancer.

 “Results from our pooled analyses provide little evidence for an increased risk of lung cancer among habitual or long-term cannabis smokers, although the possibility of potential adverse effect for heavy consumption cannot be excluded.”

-So, at the moment, smoking cannabis is a bit of a gamble, but one with very favorable odds.
-However, if it still sounds too rich for your blood, dry herb and concentrate vaporizing are still completely viable options.
-If you're scared of edibles, that is.
+So, at the moment, smoking cannabis is a bit of a gamble but one with very favorable odds.
+However, if it still sounds too rich for your blood, dry herb and concentrate vaping are still viable options, too.